Secondary Education/Science Education,

 a science-related area (e.g., Biology, Chemistry, Earth/Space Science, General Science, or Physics) is required.

 Statement of Goals:

-In the Statement of Goals, applicants should indicate their goals and objectives for obtaining teacher certification in their speciality area.
-The statement should be approximately 500-1,000 words in length and should include the following elements: your specific interest in Temple’s program; your future career goals; any job-related experiences that are relevant to the program; and your academic and research achievements and interests.
+In the Statement of Goals, applicants should indicate their goals and objectives for obtaining a master's degree and certification in a specialty area of Secondary Science Education: Biology, Chemistry, Earth/Space Science, General Science, or Physics.
+The statement should be approximately 500-1,000 words in length and should include the following elements: the applicant's specific interest in Temple’s

 A resume is required.

 Courses from accredited institutions may be transferred into the Ed.M. program as long as they are current (no more than five years old) and relevant.
 The faculty advisor determines relevancy of any course that a student wants transferred.
 The maximum number of credits a student may transfer is 6.

 Each student is assigned a faculty advisor at the time of admission.
 The advisor reviews the student's credentials and determines which, if any, of the required courses can be waived.
 In general, this waiver covers the beginning-level courses in the program.
 Waiving a specific requirement, however, does not reduce the total number of credits needed to graduate.